Accessibility Statement

 Pre-recorded video

 Our videos do not have captions or an adequate description.
 This means that the information in the videos is not available to people who cannot see or hear the content.
-We are not able to add captions to videos because of the limitations of the existing website software.
-When a new website is launched to replace the existing tie, any video content would include captions and descriptions and meet accessibility standards.
+We are not able to add captions to videos because of the limitations of the existing website software or because the videos have been produced by a third party.
+When the new website is launched, any video content would include captions and descriptions and meet accessibility standards.

 What we’re doing to improve accessibility